salsabilairbah/soal-shift-sisop-modul-1-I09-2021/README.md

 ![1d_sisop](https://user-images.githubusercontent.com/74058892/113434251-cde73e80-940a-11eb-8609-a6c9a6d20c65.png)

 no.e
--like number 1d, first we find the users' name
+- like number 1d, first we find the users' name
--after we get the users' name, we have to get the total info and total error by using cat and grep in each totalinfo and totalerror
+- after we get the users' name, we have to get the total info and total error by using cat and grep in each totalinfo and totalerror
 - then, echo the user, totalinfo, and totalerror
 - sed use to insert the data username, info, and error to user_sttistic.csv
 ![1e_sisop](https://user-images.githubusercontent.com/74058892/113434252-ce7fd500-940a-11eb-9c1b-23e2f6ac27b6.png)